top of page

 Younger

 The younger generation consists mostly of Millennials and Gen-Z, maybe even some Gen-X depending on when your family business was started.
 This generation is typically filled with energy and excitement as they are just entering the working world.
-The family business may be their first or only job they have ever had.
+The family business may be the first or only job they have ever had.
 The younger generation is eager to make a difference, implement ideas, and build something that is their own.
 They may have a historical understanding of the older generation but may not grasp the significance of that history (i.e., the hard work, time, effort, and sacrifice it took to build the family business from the ground up).
 This generation may take for granted the financial security that the family business has provided.

 Older